PedroZappa/MatrixOps/README.md

 ## Future Improvements

-- Allow users to input their own matrices of arbitrary size
 - Implement error handling for invalid matrix input
 - Add support for other matrix operations (e.g., subtraction, multiplication)